avocadobravado/portfolio/README.md

 ### Description

 Looking for a doctor?
 Type in current symptoms or ailments (e.g., heart disease or sore throat) to find a list of doctors in the Portland, Oregon who can treat the issue, along with their address information.
 This site uses the BetterDoctor API to retrieve this information.

 ### Screenshot of website

 ![screenshot of project](https://github.com/avocadobravado/javascript-week1/blob/master/img/scs01.png?raw=true)

 ![screenshot of project](https://github.com/avocadobravado/javascript-week1/blob/master/img/scs02.png?raw=true)

+### View website
+A live version of the site be may be accessed at this [link](rawgit.com/avocadobravado/javascript-week1/master/dist/index.html)

 ### Installation